KshitijVaibhavSrivastava/Info_Guild/README.md

 # info_guild

-This app contains the information about differnt types hackthons , schlorships , internships and open-source opportunities available for students.
+This app contains the information about differnt types hackathons , scholarships , internships and open-source opportunities available for students.

 ## Getting Started